 Click here to get started with OUSD.

-OUSD stands out from other types of stablecoins because it auto-compounds yield directly to holders without lockups or staking, while remaining fully backed by stablecoins issued by trusted stablecoin issuers.
+OUSD stands out from other types of stablecoins because it auto-compounds yield directly to holders without lockups or staking, while remaining fully backed by USDC issued by Circle.
 It’s designed to generate real yield while maintaining price stability—something many stablecoins aim for but few achieve efficiently.

 Earning yield on stablecoins through DeFi offers better transparency and control compared to centralized platforms, which often lack visibility into how your funds are managed and rely on central banks for trust.
 While DeFi isn't risk-free, it reduces reliance on third parties and helps mitigate issues like de-pegging and poor asset custody.